VISmodding/VIS_Game_Boy_DMG/README.md

     -	Once verified that the previous steps are OK, you can populate the mainboard entirely in a standard way (check the setup video from 23:19 to 24:42 to understand how to solder some components in the correct location).
     -	Check the installation and the various switches (see the presentation video from 03:11 to 05:00) without the audio board just to be sure that the first 2 boards are ok.
 NOT exceed 6v (I suggest using 5v) power supply; otherwise, you will fry the TP4056 charger chip (only this chip will be damaged if you provide a voltage until 24v.In any case, use 5v!!!).
   - **STEP 4**: Populate the audio board.
-    -	Populate entirely the audio board paying attention to the inductances L1, L2, and L3 (they are very fragile, and I put some additional items in the kit).
+    -	Populate entirely the audio board paying attention to the inductances L1, L2, and L3 (they are very fragile).
 In addition, the location of the electrolytic capacitors must be very accurate.
     -	Choose the R2, R4 resistors for the speaker that you want to use (the original 0.25w speaker or the 1w speaker).
     -	Solder the 2 little PCB to add thickness (see the setup video from 25:03 to 28:58).
     -	Optional (also populate the pro-sound board and solder its 2 little PCBs for the thickness).